About the March

-The signature event, the annual Martin Luther King, Jr. March, is scheduled for Monday, January 20, 2014.
-The march will begin at 10 a.m. at the MLK Academy located in the 3500 block of MLK Drive and end at Pittman-Sullivan Park, 1101 Iowa (march route and info).
+The signature event, the annual Martin Luther King, Jr. March, is scheduled for Monday, January 20, 2020.
+The march will begin at 10:00 a.m. at the MLK Academy located at 3501 MLK Drive and end at Pittman-Sullivan Park, 1101 Iowa (march route and info).

 San Antonio hosts the largest march in the nation, with approximately 300,000 participants.
 Large groups who will march together should submit a participation form.
 We encourage all to participate, including:

 - Families and Individuals